Tonybleything76/ai_readiness2/replit.md

 ### Landing Page
 - **Sales-focused design** with clear value proposition
-- Two primary CTAs: "Take the Free Assessment Now" and "Purchase Your Full Assessment"
+- Two primary CTAs: "Take the Free Assessment Now" and "Try Full Assessment (90 Questions)"
-- 9-dimension framework overview with strategic focus
+- **9-dimension methodology framework** displayed on landing page as "Our Comprehensive 9-Dimension Framework" section
+- Direct access to both free and full assessments from main CTAs
 - Links to Full Assessment Overview page and Pricing page
 - Professional branding and messaging